fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 initialization process doesn't have to do anything but erase all sectors.
 This makes disk format auto-detection tricky, because any disk with 0xe5 bytes in the directory area looks like a blank CP/M disk.

-### Text Files ###

-On many disks, files will be a multiple of 128 bytes long.
-For a text file, the actual file EOF occurs when a Ctrl-Z (0x1a) byte is read.

 ### Apple II Disk Formats ###